angeluriot/angeluriot/README.md

 ## [💭 Proverbot *(2022)*](https://github.com/angeluriot/Proverbot)

-This project is a bot that generate random French proverb images and post them every day on its own Twitter account...
+This project is a bot that generate random French proverb images and post them every day on its own Twitter account *(with more than 10 thousand followers)*...

 <p align="center">
 	<a href="https://twitter.com/TheProverbot"><img src="https://raw.githubusercontent.com/angeluriot/Proverbot/master/misc/thumbnail.png" width="500"></a>